-In these lectures we define a simple integral and study its properties; prove the Mean Value Theorem for Integrals and the Fundamental Theorem of Calculus.
+In these lectures we define Riemann integration and study its properties, including a proof of the Fundamental Theorem of Calculus.
 This gives us the tools to justify term-by-term differentiation of power series and deduce the elementary properties of the trigonometric functions.